 This is not a question which will be answered today.
 Neither is it a question most users will know they are interested in having a different answer to until they are presented with something revolutionary.
 However, it is very much a question anyone serious about pushing the possibilities of digitally augmented life should be considering.

 My feeling is that it will require the experimentation of those who can think beyond designing purely visual UIs and a realisation that the majority of digital interactions in users’ lives will become invisible over time.
-There is the challenge of making that simple and the further opportunity of enriching those interactions which do remain visible.
+There is both the challenge of making that simple and the further opportunity of enriching the interactions which remain tangibly embodied.

 Looking forward to exploring this further at the next MEX in London on 26th – 27th March.